expeerly/embeddocumentation/videoreviewsAPI.md

 <expeerly-component gtin="123456789012" access-key="h233i2q1l23w837w1k29we4mn8ui03gh" store-id="store1"></expeerly-component>
 ```

 That's it!
-The Expeerly script will automatically:
+The expeerly script will automatically:

 - Check for available video reviews
 - Add videos to your product carousel if available